 The SEND code of Practice (CoP) does not mention a SEN register.
 It states that ‘every school is required to identify and address the SEN of the pupils that they support’.
 They should record when they decide a child has special educational needs in the school records.
 We commonly know this as the SEN register.

 Whatever we call the record, there are questions about how we identify when children have Special Educational Needs.
 There’s no single clear answer.
 This reflects that children do not necessarily fit easily into categories.

-However, this leads to inconsistency between schools and confusion for staff which is further exacerbated by differences in services available in different areas.
+However, this leads to inconsistency between schools and confusion for staff.
+Different services available in different areas further exacerbate this.

 The CoP tells us that ‘a pupil has SEN where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age.’

 However, there are groups of pupils who require different or additional special education provision who do not necessarily have SEN. These may include pupil premium, children with English as an additional language, looked after and previously looked after children, pupils open to social care and students with disabilities and medical needs.

 There may be children within these groups who also have SEN. However, to imply or assume that all pupil premium or EAL children have SEN is neither helpful nor appropriate.

 We identify any child with an education, health and care plan as having SEN. You should record them as such in your school records.
 The question for most schools is about the children at SEN Support (K Code) level.
 Should we record them as having SEN and include them on the SEN register?